albar965/littlenavmap-manual/src/en/APPROACHES.rst

 ^^^^^^^^^^^^^^^

-The flight simulator data moves the turn point of a procedure turn 10 nautical miles out from the fix which is usually too far away.
+The flight simulator data moves the turn point of a procedure turn 10 NM out from the fix which is usually too far away.

 Fly the procedure turn as usual: Minimum one minute from the fix.
 Use more if you need space to catch the next fix after the course reversal.